 Harutyunyan is the fourth president of Artsakh.
 From 1992 to 1994, NKR was formally a parliamentary republic but from August 1992 the parliament transferred its powers to an emergency State Defense Committee.
 The Committee head Robert Kocharyan was first elected president in 1994, but left early to serve as Armenia’s prime minister.
 Arkady Ghoukasyan served two terms from 1997 to 2007 and Bako Sahakyan – three terms from 2007 to 2020, including a 3-year transition term since 2017.

 Harutyunyan was born in Stepanakert in 1973.
-While a student at the Yerevan Institute of Economics in the early 1990s, Harutyunyan volunteered to fight in Nagorno Karabakh’s self defense between 1992 and 1994.
+While a student at the Yerevan Institute of Economics in the early 1990s, Harutyunyan volunteered to fight in Artsakh’s defense between 1992 and 1994.
 Harutyunyan’s older brother, Samvel Harutyunyan was killed in combat.

 After the war, Harutyunyan graduated from the Economics Institute and Artsakh State University and worked as an assistant to NKR’s Minister of Finance Spartak Tevosyan (1994-97).
-Harutyunyan subsequently worked in Artsakh branches of Armenia’s ArmAgroBank (1997-2004), which was owned by businessman and elected member of parliament Hakob Hakobyan; in 2003 Hakobyan sold the bank to ArdShinInvestBank.
+Harutyunyan subsequently worked in Artsakh branches of Armenia’s ArmAgroBank (1997-2004), which was owned by businessman and parliament member Hakob Hakobyan; in 2003 Hakobyan sold the bank to ArdShinInvestBank.

-Harutyunyan subsequently emerged as a frontrunner in 2020 elections, who also enjoyed the de-facto endorsement of Armenia’s leadership.
+Harutyunyan subsequently emerged as a frontrunner in 2020 elections, who also enjoyed the de-facto support of Armenia’s leadership.